Rbordin/42-Common-Core/push_swap/README.md

-Implementing my first ordering algorithm on two arrays
+Implementing my first ordering algorithm on two arrays with given restraints and allowed moves for the algorithm.